Sniper Elite (video game)

 Sniper Elite (also known as Sniper Elite: Berlin 1945) is a 2005 third-person tactical shooter stealth video game developed by Rebellion Developments and published by MC2 France in Europe and by Namco Hometek in North America, in 2005.
-In 2012, to coincide with the release of the remake Sniper Elite V2, it was re-issued through Steam by Rebellion itself.
+In 2012, to coincide with the release of Sniper Elite V2, it was re-issued through Steam by Rebellion itself.

 The protagonist of Sniper Elite is Karl Fairburne, a German-born American OSS operative disguised as a German sniper.
 He is inserted into the Battle of Berlin in 1945 during the final days of World War II, with the critical objective of preventing German nuclear technology from falling into the hands of invading Soviet forces.

 Gameplay

 Sniper Elite is a third-person shooter that combines stealth and first-person shooter game elements.
 To reinforce the stealth aspect, there is a camouflage index, measured in percentage, that displays the visibility of the player.
 Fairburne uses several World War II-era weapons, including various sniper rifles, a silenced pistol, submachine guns, light machine guns, an anti-tank weapon, and hand grenades that can also be used to set up tripwire booby traps.

 One of the main features of the game is the option of realistic ballistics, involving factors such as bullet drop, wind strength, and breathing when attempting a shot.
-Sniping gameplay is performed in first person scope view, whereas movement and use of all other weapons is in third person view.
+Sniping gameplay is performed in first person scope view, whereas movement and use of all other weapons is in third-person view.
 When the player successfully takes a particularly well-placed sniper shot (such as a head shot or a shot on a moving target), the view follows the path of the bullet in slow motion, while the camera rotates around the bullet.

 Other features include the ability to wound an enemy so that their comrades are forced to come to their rescue and thus expose their positions for sniping, detonating enemy grenades and fuel tanks with well-aimed bullets, and timing shots so that loud noises such as thunder or artillery blasts mask the sound and thus avoid alerting nearby enemies.

+Sniper Elite supports online multiplayer.
+On the PlayStation 2 version it was supported through GameSpy and on the Xbox version it was supported through Xbox Live.
+In line with other online-enabled games on the Xbox, multiplayer was available until 15 April 2010.
+Sniper Elite is now playable online again on the replacement Xbox Live servers called Insignia.